Kabeer Gbaja-Biamila: Professional career

-In 2000, he attended the NFL Combine as an outside linebacker.
-He was measured at 6'3 and 5/8 while weighing in at 243 pounds.
-He ran a 4.65 40 yard dash but fell in part because he was a tweener (teams weren't sure whether he had the bulk to be a DE or the ability to stick as an OLB) and some concerns over the competition he played against in college.
+In 2000, Gbaja-Biamila attended the NFL Combine as an outside linebacker, where he measured 6 ft 3⅝ in and 243 pounds and recorded a 4.65-second 40-yard dash.
+Pre-draft scouting reports noted uncertainty about whether he would be better suited as a defensive end or outside linebacker.

 Gbaja-Biamila was chosen by the Packers in the fifth round of the 2000 NFL draft with the 149th overall selection.
 As a rookie, he appeared in seven games and recorded 1.5 sacks and nine total tackles.

 Gbaja-Biamila broke out in the 2001 season.
 He recorded three sacks and a forced fumble in Week 1 against the Detroit Lions in a 28–6 victory.
 In Week 4, against the Tampa Bay Buccaneers, he had another three-sack game to go with a forced fumble in the 14–10 loss.
 He was named NFC Defensive Player of the Month for December 2001.
 He finished the 2001 season with 13.5 sacks, 24 total tackles, and three forced fumbles.

 In Week 5, against the Chicago Bears, Gbaja-Biamila recorded a 72-yard interception return for a touchdown in the 34–21 victory.
 He had a three-sack game in Week 9 against the Miami Dolphins.
 He finished the 2002 season with 12 sacks, 47 total tackles, six passes defensed, and four forced fumbles in 15 games and 11 starts.